UKIM-5/STAR_scRNA_seq/README.md

 3. Activate the environment using:
 $ conda activate STAR_env

-4. Navigate to the raw_data directory and get the h5ad files from zenodo either manually or install wget and use:
+4. Navigate to the raw_data directory and get the h5ad files from zenodo: (10.5281/zenodo.12165000)
-$ wget (ZENODO LINK)

 5. Upon raw data is deposited, go to the parent folder where the main_function is deposited and call the script - choose which sample you want to use the script for (lung, prostate or liver):